shandilya01/m-VehicleRoutingAlgo/README.md

-# m-Vehicle Routing Problem with added constraint for Charging and Deadlines.
+# m-Vehicle Routing Problem with added constraints for Jobs Carrying Capacity, Charge Availability(for EV's) and timing deadlines.
-C++ implementation of a Multiple-Vehicle Routing algorithm among certain pickup and drop locations of a certain job with constraints for charging(Electric Vehicles) and deadlines for each vehicle to reach a certain drop location.
+C++ implementation of a Multiple-Vehicle Routing algorithm among certain pickup and drop locations. and deadlines for each vehicle to reach a certain drop location.

 ## Algorithm comprises of 2 sub-algorithms: